 Unfortunately, fish are not immune to cancerous tumors.
 They can arise from many different tissues and may cause a broad array of health conditions.
 It is critical that all growths or tumors seen on your fish are diagnosed by a qualified veterinarian as soon as they are first noticed.
 Waiting on treatment can seriously impact the prognosis of your pet fish.

 Causes of Tumors in Pet Fish

 Tumors can occur in all tissue types, but fish are more prone to developing tumors in their skin and reproductive organs.
-There are also viruses that can present abnormal growths similarly to tumors that need to be considered.
+There are also viruses such as Iridovirus that can present abnormal growths similarly to tumors that need to be considered.
+Iridovirus causes lymphocystis lesions, which occur as a white cutaneous mass on the fins of fish.

 Examples of Types of Tumors in Pet Fish

 Neurofibromas are most commonly associated with goldfish.
 These nerve sheath tumors cause localized skin and fin lumps that can grow very large, fall off, and then regrow.

 They are benign tumors and do not cause the fish any distress other than temporary hydrodynamic resistance, increasing their drag while swimming.
-These tumors penetrate deeply into the skin tissues and can have extensive vascularization, impacting on blood flow.
-Surgical removal under anesthesia is often curative.
+These tumors penetrate deeply into the skin tissues and can have extensive vascularization, impacting blood flow.
+Surgical removal under anesthesia is often curative, especially when they are on the fins.
 Treatment with medications is not recommended due to limited success.

 These pigment cell tumors are seen in koi, butterfly fish and Corydoras catfish species.
 They can arise from any type of pigment cell, each with its own unique name.
 For example, melanophoromas arise from the black melanin-containing cells called melanophores and iridophoromas arise from crystalized or sparkling pigment cells called iridophores.